 Using a VPN these days is nothing strange, although we can all agree that it’s not exactly a necessity for so many users.
 As some media outlets and influencers like to present them, at least.
-It all depends on how much you care about your privacy and what kind of geo-limitations you want to circumvent on your mobile device.
-Some users who do find them important have run into a problem where VPN is just not connecting on Android.
+It all depends on how much you care about your privacy and what kind of geo-restrictions you want to circumvent on your mobile device.
+Some users who do find them important have run into a problem where VPN is just not working on an Android phone.

 We made sure to explain why this might happen and provide you with a list of applicable solutions that will, hopefully, help you address the issue.